Fitness marketing is a little bit different to marketing in other industries. It requires a unique approach in order to be successful…

 Then your tactics should be the smaller elements that support each over-arching strategy.
 So in order to target a specific niche audience, you might create a lead magnet or email opt-in that’s designed to appeal to them.
 You might guest-post on blogs that they follow, or run competitions with businesses they already buy from.

-Once you’ve identified your objectives, strategies, and tactics, then combine them into a simple plan.
+Once you’ve identified your objectives, strategies, and tactics, then combine them into a simple fitness marketing plan.
 Include your overarching business goal, and how you’ll measure your success.
 We explain the exact steps in this gym marketing plan article, or you can download a template and sample plans here.

 Pricing & Positioning